swomf/funroll.swomf.com/content/conf/boot.md

     *according to your threat model</small>
 </div>

 My answer to this question evolved over time.
+(Skip if you don't care about the thought process.)

 <div id="lmao" style="display: flex; justify-content: space-between; width: calc(round(down, 100%, 1ch));">old ◀──<span style="text-align: right;">──► new</span></div>